funtruth/MafiaBox-Dev/README.md

+# Welcome!
+- Tattle.gg is a mobile party game platform looking to revolutionize the game library, accessibility, and gaming experience, as people who crave new content or ways to play.
+- Games on our platform are built through intuitive drag and drop interfaces, to encourage game development based on creativity, not our technical backgrounds.
+Our vision is to enable a community of users that not only love board games, but want to share more of these moments with friends.
+- We will be launching our closed beta on July 27th to test the game engine, and collect feedback for the overall user experience.
+We are currently looking for regular board gamers who can meet in groups of 5-10 people and are excited about re-inventing the experience!

 # Activity log
 - better commit descriptions
 - [Useful dev notes](./src/MAYBEREADME.md)

 ## WIP
+- [x] Avalon core game
+- [ ] Mafia core game
+- [ ] Beta key limitations on website
+- [ ] desktop view for website

 ## Backlog
 - [ ] it's difficult to parse for phase changes, maybe I should create a marker that allows JSON.stringify to work?